-The Master of Arts program offers course work in English and American literature, world literature, film studies, rhetoric and composition, linguistics and creative writing.
-It can serve either as a complete course of study or as the first year of study toward a doctoral degree at another institution.
+The Master of Arts program offers instruction in English and American literature, world literature, film studies, rhetoric and composition, and linguistics.
+It can serve either as a complete course of study or as the first phase of study toward a doctoral degree at another institution.

 Admission Requirements: Overall GPA of 3.0 or higher.
-Applicants should submit GRE scores (General Aptitude Test); two official transcripts of all undergraduate and graduate work; three letters of recommendation; a personal statement; and a writing sample.
+Applicants should submit GRE scores (general aptitude and analytical writing); one official transcript of all undergraduate and graduate work; three letters of recommendation; a personal statement; and a writing sample.
 Creative writing applicants should submit both a creative and a critical writing sample.

-Requirements for M.A. in English: The program requires 31 credit hours.
-All students, except those in the linguistics concentration, take a distribution of four courses, one each in English literature before 1660, English literature after 1660, American literature and a fourth category including composition theory, rhetoric, linguistics and literary theory.
+Requirements for MA in English: The program requires 32 credit hours.
+All students, except those in the linguistics and film studies concentrations, take a distribution of four courses, one each in English literature before 1660, English literature after 1660, American literature and a fourth category including composition theory, rhetoric, linguistics, or literary theory.
 Linguistics students take two literature classes of their choice to fulfill the distribution requirement.
-In addition, all students must take an introduction to research and bibliography, pass a language requirement, write a thesis and pass an oral exam on the thesis research.
+In addition, all students must take an introduction to research and bibliography, pass a foreign language requirement, write a thesis and pass an oral exam on the thesis research.

-Beyond these basic requirements, the program comprises six concentrations in English and American literature, creative writing, film studies, composition and rhetoric, world literature, and linguistics.
+Beyond these basic requirements, the program comprises five concentrations in English and American literature, film studies, composition and rhetoric, world literature, and linguistics.
 Each concentration requires five additional courses, of which three must pertain to the area of concentration.
 The thesis likewise will be written in the area of the concentration and directed by a specialist in the field.
-In creative writing this usually means a novel or a collection of short stories or poems.

-Student Financial Support: Teaching assistantships are available for promising students.
+Student Financial Support: Teaching assistantships are available for a limited number of promising students.
 Applications for assistantships are due February 1 for those entering in the fall, and November 1 for those entering in the spring.
-During their first year those selected to teach composition must take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop before their second year in order to teach freshman composition.
-These duties receive credit as English 685 (Master's Directed Teaching), but do not fulfill requirements for the degree.
+(New assistantships are rarely available for the spring semester.)
+During their first year those selected to teach composition must take ENG 511 (Theory and Research in Composition), be mentored by a composition instructor, and attend a second workshop before their second year.
+These duties receive credit as ENG 685 (Master's Supervised Teaching), but do not fulfill requirements for the degree.

-Other Relevant Information: For students who hold initial licensure from the N. C. Department of Public Instruction, the department offers the M.A. with advanced licensure requiring 24 semester hours of graduate credit in English and 15 semester hours of graduate credit in Education.
+Other Relevant Information: For students who hold initial licensure from the NC Department of Public Instruction, the department offers the MA with advanced licensure requiring 24 semester hours of graduate credit in English and 15 semester hours of graduate credit in Education.
 Students and faculty in the Department of English are eligible for fellowships to participate in programs sponsored by the Folger Institute of Renaissance and Eighteenth-Century Studies, which is located in Washington, DC, at the Folger Shakespeare Library.

-TECHNICAL COMMUNICATION
+TECHNICAL COMMUNICATION (MS)